LihengGong/Celery/timeout/README.md

 (this command creates a worker named W1 which consumes from queue tasksQA and tasksQB)

 + In another shell:
-`python cancel_add.py`
+`./run_all.s`

 + In the third shell:
 `./run_all.sh`

-We can see that celery worker `W1` will stop consuming from `tasksQA` after receiving the `cancel_consumer` call and will start consuming from `tasksQA` after receiving the `add_consumer` call.
+We can see that task_1 will execute for 30 seconds(the soft time limit set in the code) before an exception is thrown.

-## Some observations
+## Some observations:
-+ Start a worker, then tell the worker to stop consuming from a queue, then kill the worker and restart it, the worker will consuming from that queue again.
+The task will be gone that triggers the soft time limit and does the clean up.